 For many others, it can be incredibly demoralizing, sometimes to the point of reducing motivation to continue even trying to do difficult things.

-So when I say the hurt matters, I don’t just mean that it’s suffering and we should try to reduce suffering wherever we can.
+So when I say the hurt matters, I don’t just mean that it can cause suffering and that we should try to reduce suffering wherever we can.
 I also mean that as the number of EAs grows faster than the number of positions in EA orgs, the knock-on effects of rejection will slow community and org growth, particularly since:

 - The number of EAs who receive rejections from EA orgs will likely continue to grow, both absolutely and proportionally.

 There are a number of models I have for all of this that could be totally wrong.
 I think it’s worth spelling them out so that people can point to more bits and let me know if they are important, or why they might not be as important as I think they are.